 Predation is the main way that Prothonotary Warblers lose their chicks--this nest would be hard for snakes to access, and most other nest predators are reluctant to come so close to human habitation.

-Of all the places I’ve seen Prothonotary Warblers over the years, the place where they are the most conspicuous to see and photograph is along the Magee Marsh Boardwalk at the Black Swamp Bird Observatory in Ohio.
-They’re fairly new breeding residents of the marsh, but in the two springs I’ve spent time at the birding festival called the Biggest Week in American Birding, I’ve seen these golden warblers singing, feeding, inspecting possible nest sites, and actually nesting in conspicuous places, often at eye level.
+Of all the places I’ve seen Prothonotary Warblers over the years, the place where they are the most conspicuous to see and photograph is along the Magee Marsh Boardwalk, at the Magee Marsh Wildlife Area, managed by the Ohio DNR.
+In the two springs I’ve spent time at the birding festival called the Biggest Week in American Birding, I’ve seen these golden warblers singing, feeding, inspecting possible nest sites, and actually nesting in conspicuous places, often at eye level.
 Birders fill the boardwalk constantly from sunrise until sunset every day in May, and the birds seem to consider us an innocuous presence to be ignored, coming so close that I saw people taking full-frame photos using inexpensive small digital cameras and cell phones.

 Prothonotary Warblers are the only eastern warblers to nest inside tree cavities and other hidden spaces.
 At Magee Marsh, they squabble over nest boxes with Tree Swallows and House Wrens.
 They also use cavities excavated by Downy Woodpeckers, and the cavities left in trees after limbs fall.
 When we take the time to watch them, we can see them inspecting all kinds of crevices and dark holes.
 I’m sure their beautifully large eyes make exploring these dark places easier.